mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/placements/lookup.md

 ---
 # Look up a placement {#look-up-placement}

-You can look up specific placements by making a GET request to the [!DNL Offer Library] API that includes the placement `@id`.
+You can look up specific placements by making a GET request to the [!DNL Offer Library] API that includes the placement `id`.

 **API format**